Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Panic Attack.md

 This doesn’t mean you can die from a panic attack, but rather that multiple attacks can turn into a risk factor for some health conditions.

-This is why it’s important to seek professional help to prevent and manage panic attack symptoms.
+This is why it’s important to seek professional support to prevent and manage panic attack symptoms.
 It might also be a good idea to regularly engage in relaxation techniques.

 How long do panic attacks last?
 Not all panic attacks have the same symptoms or the same intensity.
 They can vary in duration, as well.